Zoom (software)

-Zoom Workplace (commonly known and stylized as zoom) is a proprietary videotelephony software program developed by Zoom Communications.
+Zoom Workplace (commonly known as Zoom, stylized in all lowercase) is a proprietary videotelephony software program developed by Zoom Communications.
 The free plan allows up to 100 concurrent participants, with a 40-minute time restriction.
 Users have the option to upgrade by subscribing to a paid plan, the highest of which supports up to 1,000 concurrent participants for meetings lasting up to 30 hours.